-\All documentation that you have collected since Day 1 of employment should be included in this evaluation.
+All documentation that you have collected since Day 1 of employment should be included in this evaluation.

-October 2022 Submit materials to your Dept. Evaluation Committee.
+October 2023 Submit materials to your Dept. Evaluation Committee.
 Discuss their evaluation with them in a face-to-face meeting.
-November 1, 2022 Dept. Eval Committee submits Year 2 recommendation for renewal to chair/Dean First week Nov 2022 Meet with your Dept. Chair to discuss the Eval Committee recommendation and your year 2 materials prior to the Chair finalizing evaluation.
-November 8, 2022 Dept. Chair submits year 2 recommendation for renewal to the dean.
-December 2022 Receive draft version of Dean's Year 2 recommendation.
+November 1, 2023 Dept. Eval Committee submits Year 2 recommendation for renewal to chair/Dean First week Nov 2023 Meet with your Dept. Chair to discuss the Eval Committee recommendation and your year 2 materials prior to the Chair finalizing evaluation.
+November 8, 2023 Dept. Chair submits year 2 recommendation for renewal to the dean.
+December 2023 Receive draft version of Dean's Year 2 recommendation.
 You have the option to meet with the dean before it is finalized.
-December 15, 2022 Dean submits year 2 recommendation for renewal to the Provost.
-January 30, 2023 President notifies probationary faculty of renewal for 2023-24.
+December 15, 2023 Dean submits year 2 recommendation for renewal to the Provost.
+January 30, 2024 President notifies probationary faculty of renewal for 2024-25.

 - Evaluations for Years 3-4 use the same Nov-Dec-January dates and cover the period since the last annual evaluation.
-There is no annual evaluation in year 5, only the evaluation for tenure, and possibly promotion. - Since you are not under a tenure-track continuing contract for the summer or winter sessions you are not obligated to include any work done during these sessions in your evaluation materials.
-You may voluntarily include them. - Materials to be included for evaluation are spelled out in the Collective Bargaining Agreement (CBA) in Article 12, on pages 30-31.
+There is no annual evaluation in year 5, only the evaluation for tenure, and possibly promotion. - Since you are NOT under a tenure-track continuing contract for the summer or winter sessions you are not obligated to include any work done during these sessions in your evaluation materials.
+You may voluntarily include them, however official student evaluations probably can't be collected. - Materials to be included for evaluation are spelled out in the Collective Bargaining Agreement (CBA) in Article 12, on pages 30-31.
 Dates for evaluation are found in the CBA mainly but once you begin applying for tenure, the local tenure policy and promotion policy provide more detail and shift some of the dates earlier than those listed in the CBA.